umee-network/umee/docs/architecture/adr-001-umee-module.md

 2. How will Umee handle situations where one or more validators in the validator delegation set gets slashed for misbehavior in the ATOM chain?
 3. How will users reclaim their original ATOMs?
+4. How will inflation & rewards be re-distributed back to Umee and it's users?
-4. How will Umee handle the situation where the cross-chain delegation cannot be made for indefinite period of time due to faulty relayers, liveness issues or other errors on the ATOM-based chain?
+5. How will Umee handle the situation where the cross-chain delegation cannot be made for indefinite period of time due to faulty relayers, liveness issues or other errors on the ATOM-based chain?